PecanProject/pecan/modules/benchmark/inst/ilamb/README.md

 - TRENDY: Global Carbon Budget 2024, public download index.
 - Benchmarks: Xu & Saatchi 2021 (biomass), GIMMS LAI4g (leaf area index),
   HWSD2 (soil carbon).

+## Customizing the benchmark

+The benchmark is designed to stay usable as models and datasets evolve.
+Three common changes: updating or adding models, adding benchmark datasets, and adjusting the scoring weights.
+The per-field meaning of every configuration option is documented inline in `pecan_ilamb.cfg`.

+### Updating or adding a model

+Each model is just a directory under the model root (for example `ilamb_models_2012_2014/`), containing `cVeg.nc`, `cSoil.nc`, and `lai.nc` on the analysis grid.
+ILAMB scores every model directory it finds there, so:

+- To add a model, place its directory (with the three variable files, regridded to the analysis grid) under the model root and re-run `ilamb-run`.
+- To update a model to a newer version (for example a new CMIP6 or TRENDY release), regenerate its files with the relevant build script and overwrite that model's directory.
+The build scripts take the source and output paths as arguments, so pointing them at a new data release does not require code edits.

+The ensemble means (CMIP6, TRENDY, PEcAn) are rebuilt from the individual members by `build_window_ensembles.py`, so re-run it after changing the set of member models so the means reflect the new set.

+### Adding a benchmark dataset

+Benchmarks are defined in `pecan_ilamb.cfg`.
+To add one for an existing variable, copy the dataset block under the relevant `[h2: ...]` variable, rename it, and point its `source` at the new benchmark netCDF (placed under `ILAMB_ROOT/DATA/...`).
+When more than one benchmark is listed under a variable, their `weight` values set how they combine.
+To score a new variable entirely, add a new `[h2: ...]` block and make sure the model files contain that variable.

+### Adjusting weights

+Scoring weights live in `pecan_ilamb.cfg` at two levels: the `weight` on each `[h2: ...]` variable sets how much that variable counts toward the overall score relative to the other variables, and the `weight` on each dataset block sets how much that dataset counts within its variable.
+Both are relative weights, not percentages.
+See the inline comments in the config for the full per-field reference.